 Another approach to understanding the inflationary process is formulated under the Structuralist model of imported inflation (Frisch, 1977).
 This model shows that a country's dependence on external markets may bring about inflation, since heavy reliance on external variables is expected to motivate upward pressure on domestic prices.
-Another model from the structuralist school of thought, the Scandinavian model (Frish, 1977), which seems mostly relevant to small open economies, hypothesises that inflation is influenced by world prices, wages and productivity.
-Frisch (1977) also mentions an augmented Scandinavian model (Branson et al., 1976), in which unemployment rate and expected inflation in the tradable sector are added to the determinants of inflation in the Scandinavian model.
+Another model from the structuralist school of thought, the Scandinavian model (Frish, 1977), which seems mostly relevant to small open economies (Cumberbatch, 1995) hypothesises that inflation is influenced by world prices, wages and productivity.
+Frisch (1977) also mentions an augmented Scandinavian model (developed by Branson and Myhrman, 1976), in which unemployment rate and expected inflation in the tradable sector are added to the determinants of inflation in the Scandinavian model.

-Acute et al. (2001) survey more recent studies, in which the authors conclude that the newer theories on inflation focus on policy credibility, political stability and cycles and the reputation of the government.
-However, Acute et al. (2001) points out that these theories are based on variables that are not quantifiable and are therefore excluded from most studies.
-Also, Selialia (1995) (cited in Acute et al. (2001)) indicates that the political economy approach to macroeconomic policy places emphasis mostly on industrial countries.
+Dlamini et al. (2001) surveyed more recent studies, in which the authors conclude that the newer theories on inflation focus on policy credibility, political stability and cycles and the reputation of the government.
+However, the authors point out that these theories are based on variables that are not quantifiable and are therefore excluded from most empirical studies.
+Also, Selialia (1995) (cited in Dlamini et al. (2001)) indicates that the political economy approach to macroeconomic policy places emphasis mostly on industrial countries.
 Therefore, this approach may not be appropriate for application to developing countries.

-3.2 Previous Empirical findings with emphasis on the Caribbean

-Numerous studies have been conducted on the inflationary process in a variety of developing countries, including countries from the Caribbean region.
-This section briefly reviews some of these studies, paying special attention to the ones conducted on Caribbean economies.
+3.2 Previous Empirical findings with emphasis on developing countries studies, paying special attention to the ones conducted on Caribbean economies.
 The review should provide additional information for proper decision making in choosing explanatory variables for the inflationary process in Barbados, Guyana, Jamaica and Trinidad and Tobago.